skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 loudly that the riches of the world were hidden within his Citadel for any that had the courage to face him.
 Heroes emerged at the rumor of treasure, and many adventurers traveled to Mar Tesaro to attempt to unseat him.
-All were slain and added to his army of Grave Walkers.
+All were slain and added to his army of grave walkers.
 He feared no foe in all the Earth.

 As the power of the Lich King continued to grow beyond measure, the